Kristina01111000/Drws_site/README.md

 	- does he like the new frontpage side bar, what about the login button, leave it, remove it, move it?
 		- it look weird where it is
 	- does he like the button background?
-	- Does he like the added text at top of registration page talking about the cost
 	- Does he like the added text in the about the course section in the front page talking about the cost